 - When packing, distribute weight evenly in and atop your vehicle.
 Don’t pack items in any spot that obstructs your view, or your mirrors.

-Some drivers embarking on long road trips are tempted to make the best time possible, but getting to your destination quickly is never worth jeopardizing safety.
-Crash risks for sleep deprived drivers increase steadily compared with drivers who get seven or more hours of sleep.
-Missing just two to three hours of sleep in a 24-hour period can quadruple a drivers crash risk, and drivers who have slept less than five hours in a 24-hour period have crash risks comparable to drunken drivers.
-Here are some summer driving safety tips to stay alert and safe behind the wheel.
+Summer means road trips.
+And while you might want to make the best time possible, getting to your destination quickly is never worth jeopardizing safety.
+Crash risks for sleep-deprived drivers increase steadily compared to those who get seven or more hours of sleep.
+Missing just two to three hours of sleep in a 24-hour period can quadruple a driver’s crash risk, and drivers who have slept fewer than five hours have crash risks comparable to drunken drivers.

 - On longer drives, stop every couple of hours for a break.